btrianurdin/btrianurdin/README.md

 ### Hello, friends 👋

 I'm Bagus Trianurdin, a Front-end Developer skilled in Typescript, Javascript, and frameworks like React and Vue.
 Specializing in crafting engaging web experiences, I emphasize clean code with my Prettier config.
-Excited to build something great together!.
+Excited to build something great together.
 I also have a bit of experience with Flutter, btw ✌️.

 Thank you for visiting my profile.
 Hope for a positive connection and the opportunity to collaborate with you.